amygdalama/blog-source/content/2014-03-29-a-love-affair-with-broken-things.md

 Okay. `x` is not defined.
 That makes sense, because `x` isn't in our `locals` or our `globals` or our `builtins`.
 Remember that when Python sees the name of a variable, it looks in those three places for a definition of that variable.
 If Python doesn't find the variable in any of those places, it throws a `NameError`. `lambda` must temporarily add variables (here, `x`) to our namespace and then throw them away.

 We removed the arm of the statue and a `NameError` was revealed.
 Cool.
-Now let's try reconstructing the statue in a different way.
+Now let's try naively reconstructing the statue.

 What if we tried using the `**` operator?
 Can we pass something like `**2` as the function for `map`?
 Let's try: